Cloud-SPAN/02genomics/_episodes/03-background.md

 > ## Challenge
 >
 > Based on the metadata, can you answer the following questions?
-Share your answers in the Padlet.
+Share your answers on the [forum](https://cloudspan.peerboard.com/post/70532081).
 >
 > 1. How many different generations exist in the data?
 > 2. How many rows and how many columns are in this data?